thoughtbot/maintaining-open-source-projects/book/03-git.md

 These people are highly opinionated, decisive, even dominant.
-They are the “benevolent dictators” of their projects, and many times they take decisions based solely on their taste, without the need to foster or reach concensus.
+They are the “benevolent dictators” of their projects, and many times they take decisions based solely on their taste, without the need to foster or reach consensus.
 They don’t ignore what other people say, they have strong opinions and stand for them, and they are open to change those opinions provided relevant facts (mostly!).

 Creator of Ruby Yukihiro “Matz” Matsumoto is one of the nicest people in this planet.
 Ruby was unheard of until DHH published Rails.
-While I personally prefer to follow Matz’s style, I count with a few noteworthy sources of inspiration for when I want to say “no”.
+While I try to follow Matz’s style, I count with a few noteworthy sources of inspiration for when I want to say “no”.